AdagamovNikita/ADA.BI/README.md

 ## What is ADA.BI?

 Small businesses often struggle to track their marketing performance.
-Their data is scattered across different CSV exports (like Google Ads or Meta Ads), and they usually cannot afford expensive analytics tools like Tableau or hire dedicated data engineers.
+Their data is scattered across different CSV exports(like Google Ads or Meta Ads), and they usually cannot afford expensive analytics tools like Tableau.

 ADA.BI is a lightweight analytical platform designed to solve this.
-A business owner can simply upload a raw data file, visually map their columns, and instantly get a dashboard showing complex unit economics like Customer Acquisition Cost (CAC) and Lifetime Value (LTV).
+A business owner can simply upload a raw data file, visually map their columns, and instantly get a dashboard showing complex unit economics like CAC and LTV.
 It requires zero coding or SQL knowledge from the user.

 ## How the Architecture Works